precice/fluent-adapter/README.md

-# preCICE-adapter for the CFD code ANSYS Fluent
+# preCICE-adapter for the CFD code Ansys Fluent

-**This adapter is valid for FLUENT 19.5 and preCICE v2.2 on Ubuntu 20.04**
+**This adapter is valid for Ansys Fluent 19.5 and preCICE v2.2 on Ubuntu 20.04**

 The Fluent preCICE adapter operates using Fluent's User-Defined Function (UDF) feature.
 UDFs are functions written in the C programming language that are dynamically loaded with the Fluent solver and can be used to enhance and generalize its standard features.
 For example, UDFs can be used to: